-&lt;sup>1Increased trade integration will increase competition for domestic firms, which has ambiguous effects on innovation.
+1Increased trade integration will increase competition for domestic firms, which has ambiguous effects on innovation.
 See for instance Cohen (2010) for a summary of the literature.
 Autor et al. (2016) provide a summary of the opposing forces of competition on innovation.
 See Bloom et al. (2016), for a more detailed discussion on various types of innovation and trade models additionally highlighting the ambiguity.
 Recent theoretical work by Bloom et al. (2013) and Bloom et al. (2014) explain innovation arising from trade by using a "trapped-factor model" of innovation.
 Production factors can be either used to produce or innovate.
 Trade with low-wage countries reduces the profitability of producing the same goods as before and the opportunity cost of innovation decreases.
 For low-wage countries, the economic literature and policy makers often see trade as a potential channel for technology and knowledge access fostering innovation (see UNCTAD (2014), ICTSD (2011) and Goldberg et al., 2010 a, b).
+At the same time, increased trade integration also implies a better access to imported intermediates as well as export opportunities.